Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m02-instrumenting-container/index.md

 ---
 {{< slide id="the-webgoat-container" >}}
 ## The WebGoat Container
+{{% note %}}
+Some teams have a build-test-deploy lifecycle built into their Dockerfile.
+We are only doing build.
+{{% /note %}}

 Once you have a jar file, the agent, and your `contrast_security.yaml` file, you have all the pieces to build a Docker image.

-We know some teams have a comprehensive Dockerfile with both the build and packaging steps included.
-In this module, we are separating the two processes to focus on a simple Dockerfile.
+Teams have different Dockerfile strategies.
+In this module, we are using a simple model.

-Your Dockerfile is out on your workstation as `%HOMEPATH%\webgoat\Dockerfile`, pulled from this location: https://github.com/Contrast-Security-OSS/WebGoat_BBP_FORK/blob/contrast-demo-webgoat-7.1/Dockerfile.

-This gist is a copy of that file:
+Your Dockerfile is on your workstation as `%HOMEPATH%\webgoat\Dockerfile`, and this gist is a copy of that file:
 {{< gist marcoman df3cabe88865d8dc38e499843df96f5a >}}

 Let's examine the contents of the DockerFile next.

 ---
 ### Dockerfile deconstructed
+{{% note %}}
+Your teams may use other images, as long as the container environment supports the requirements.

+Some teams create a corporate base image and add common libraries and configuration to be shared across all of their applications.
+This model helps those teams reduce the time needed to re-package the same items, and helps establish consistency.
+Those teams will add the Contrast Security agent to the base image.
+This module focuses on a simpler model, where the techniques apply to corporate base image.

+{{% /note %}}

 The first line is the declaration of the base image for your container.

 For this exercise, we're using a Linux-based image that includes Java named `openjdk:8-slim`.
-Your teams may use other images, as long as the container environment supports the requirements.

 ```dockerfile
 # Ensure the contrast security jar is downloaded and available as "contrast.jar" in the appropriate directory.
 FROM openjdk:8-slim
 ```
-Some teams create a corporate base image and add common libraries and configuration to be shared across all of their applications.
-This model helps those teams reduce the time needed to re-package the same items, and helps establish consistency.
-Those teams will add the Contrast Security agent to the base image.
-This module focuses on a simpler model, where the techniques apply to corporate base image.

 ---
 {{< slide template="info" >}}